AdobeDocs/campaign-standard.en/help/administration/using/supported-mobile-use-cases.md

 ### With iOS {#linkage-fields-inapp-ios}

-To set linkage fields for additional authentication for the profile template that is based on In-App messages in iOS, the following Experience Platform SDK is required:
+To set linkage fields for additional authentication for the profile template that is based on In-App messages in iOS, the following [!DNL Experience Platform SDK] is required:

 * Set linkage fields <br>For more information, see [Set linkage fields](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference#set-linkage-fields).
 * Reset linkage fields <br>For more information, see [Reset linkage fields](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference#reset-linkage-fields).